North Carolina Tar Heels: I'm a Tar Heel Born

-As it appears in its 1907 printed form, the final words of the song are "Rah, rah, rah!"
+As it appears in its 1907 printed form, the final words of the song are "Rah-rah, Carolina-lina, rah-rah-rah, Carolina-Lina, rah-rah, Carolina-lina!
+Rah, rah, rah!"
 Starting in the 1960s, however, "Rah, rah, rah!" was "unofficially" replaced with "Go to hell, State!"; NC State was UNC's main athletic rival for much of the first half of the 20th century.
 From the late 1980s onward, the "unofficial" final lyrics have been "Go to hell, Duke!"; reflecting Duke eclipsing State as Carolina's main rival.
+However, the State version was taught at freshman orientation well into the 1990a.
+“Rah, rah, rah!” is still sung by older fans.